 This is where YNAB really shines.
 You have all your bills in there and you set aside the funds to cover certain bills so that you can see exactly what money is set aside for what.
 Crucial.
 You stop missing due dates and stop accidentally spending more than you should.

-Step 5: Allocate your spending money (optional but encouraged)
+Budgeting your weekly paycheck step 5: Allocate your spending money (optional but encouraged)

 This one is optional but I encourage it.
 Depending on what you are using your spending fund for, it may be wise to separate out things like gas and groceries from fun money funds.
 I don’t do much more than that.